Thank you for your interest in the Hurricane Watch Net

 The Hurricane Watch Net is looking for a few well-qualified, dedicated new members.

 - To obtain weather information from reporting stations and observers who are not part of the routine network for the National Weather Service, or the World Meteorological Organization,

 and forwarding it to the National Hurricane Center, and when required, the Canadian Hurricane Centre.

-- To function as a backup communication link for the National Hurricane Center, the National Weather Service Field Offices, the Canadian Hurricane Centre, Emergency Operation Centers, Emergency Management Agencies, Non-Governmental Organizations, and other vital interests, which can involve military relief operations, involved in the protection of life and property before, during and after a hurricane event.
+- To function as a backup communication link for the National Hurricane Center, the National Weather Service Forecast Offices, the Canadian Hurricane Centre, Emergency Operation Centers, Emergency Management Agencies, Non-Governmental Organizations, and other vital interests, which can involve military relief operations, involved in the protection of life and property before, during and after a hurricane event.

 - To relay initial damage assessments of hurricane damage to the National Hurricane Center, and when required, the Canadian Hurricane Centre.

 Over the years, we have maintained an open Membership Application process that has attracted several hundred wishful and interested participants.
 Unfortunately, many have failed to

 recognize what our particular membership requirements entail.
 Consequently, those persons have been turned away with little or no satisfaction.

 Before you venture into our Membership Application process, let's define the role and what it means to be an active member.